Japan Agreement and foreign pension information 106-04038000

 Rate Calculation |

-The rate of payment may be affected by the Agreement with New Zealand, see New Zealand Agreement and foreign pension information.
+The rate of payment may be affected by the Agreement with New Zealand.
 Outside Australia: + Read more ...
-The Agreement with Japan (Article 16.1) refers to the overall rate calculation contained in the Social Security (International Agreements) Act 1999 (S12(1)).
-This means:
+For customers outside Australia, the Agreement with Japan (Article 16.1) refers to the overall rate calculation contained in section 12(1) of the Social Security (International Agreements) Act 1999.
+This means customers paid under the Agreement have:

 Portability |